Actifio/UnixMaskingScriptSupport/README.md

 ### App Aware Mount or Direct Mount Workflow

 You can also use this script on a regular App-Aware mount or a workflow that does a Direct App-Aware Mount.
-No changes are needed to make this work about the usual customization of the shell script and SQL script.
+No changes are needed to make this work apart from the usual customization of the shell script and SQL script.

 ### Validation of your sh script (e.g. launcher.sh)